vitay/deeprl/document.md

     J(\theta) = \mathbb{E}_{\tau \sim \rho_\theta} [R_t]
 $$

-In short, the learned policy $\pi_\theta$ should only produce trajectories $\tau$ where each state is associated to a high expected return $R_t$ and avoid trajectories with low expected returns.
+In short, the learned policy $\pi_\theta$ should only produce trajectories $\tau$ where each state is associated to a high return $R_t$ and avoid trajectories with low returns.
 Although this objective function leads to the desired behavior, it is not computationally tractable as we would need to integrate over all possible trajectories.
 The methods presented in @sec:policy-gradient-methods will provide estimates of the gradient of this objective function.

 <!--PAGEBREAK-->